13618982405 tourtraveltibet@gmail.com

 Collection of cultural relics

-The most famous statue is the King Kong Statue of Horse Head Ming King.
-In the four-story Jizhacang Dharma Protector Temple, walk straight into the main hall, pass a row of small halls, and the innermost one is.
-The locals would stick their heads into a small shrine and touch the base of the statue with their heads.
+The most well-known statue is the Horse Head Deitty – Hayagriva, In the Sera Je Dratsang Dharma Protector Temple.
+People can go straight to the main hall, pass a line of small halls, and the innermost one is the statue of Hayagriva.
+The locals would put their heads into a tiny shrine and touch the statue’s base with their heads.

-Debating scriptures is a discussion of Buddhist knowledge, and it can also be said to be a way of learning for lamas.
-The monks of Sera Monastery have a sutra-monitoring activity every day.
-This is a challenging debate.
-Debtors often use various gestures to increase the intensity of the debate.
-They either high-five and urge the other party to answer questions as soon as possible, or pull the beads to express the power of the Buddha to defeat the other party.
+Every year, the Buddha painting display ceremony is held here during the Seton Festival.
+Debating on scriptures is a discussion of Buddhist knowledge and can also be considered a method of learning for lamas.
+Every day, the monks of Sera Monastery engage in a sutra-monitoring activity.
+This is a strenuous debate, and the debaters often use various gestures to intensify the debate’s fervour.
+They may high-five and urge the other party to answer questions quickly or pull the beads to express the Buddha’s power to defeat the other party.

 Leave a Reply